MagicSetEditorPacks/Full-Magic-Pack/data/magic-mainframe-extras.mse-include/readme.txt

 avoid overwriting others' public images.

-To use these images, type name.png or folder/name.png into the custom masks or other fields of the style tab, and Mainframe will handle the directories.
+To use these images, type name.png or folder/name.png into the custom masks or other fields of the style tab, and Mainframe will handle the magic-mainframe-extras/ part.

 When you release your set, include any custom masks you have made so they can be added to others' folders.

-mfsfiles/ contains images that are shared across most Mainframe templates
+mfsfiles/ contains images that can be shared across most Mainframe templates

 Some example images are provided:
 Transform/Lesson Circles